 \section{Abstract}

-We compare two different types of mapping class invariants: Hochschild homology of $A_\infty$ bimodule coming from bordered Heegaard Floer homology, and fixed point Floer cohomology.
-We first develop effective methods to compute bimodule invariants and their Hochschild homology in the genus two case.
-We then compare the resulting computations to fixed point Floer homology, and make a conjecture that the two invariants are isomorphic.
+We compare two different types of mapping class invariants: the Hochschild homology of an $A_\infty$ bimodule coming from bordered Heegaard Floer homology, and fixed point Floer cohomology.
+We first compute the bimodule invariants and their Hochschild homology in the genus two case.
+We then compare the resulting computations to fixed point Floer cohomology, and make a conjecture that the two invariants are isomorphic.
 We also discuss a construction of a map potentially giving the isomorphism.
-It comes as an open-closed map in a context of surface being viewed as 0-dimensional Lefschetz fibration over $\mathbb C$.
+It comes as an open-closed map in the context of a surface being viewed as a $0$-dimensional Lefschetz fibration over the complex plane.